-Figure 8 yields two substantive results.
-First, the aggregate differential is mainly accounted for by differentials on two dimensions of religiosity - subjective religiosity on one hand, and the following of dietary constraints on the other.
-Conversely, and contrary to the impression one might derive from longstanding societal debates regarding the construction of mosques and legislation on the veil (Bowen 2007), French-born Muslims are not strongly differentiated from native French by their higher propensity to wear visible religious signs or attend religious service.
-Second, the second generation's degree of difference from their native counterparts is heterogeneous across subgroups, which directly relates to the different baseline religiosity levels among the native French population documented in Figure 6.
-Respondents from the "socially dependent" subgroups are consistently farther away from native religiosity levels than Muslims in other groups.
+Figure 7 yields two substantive results.
+First, the aggregate differential is mainly accounted for by differentials on two dimensions of religiosity-subjective religiosity, on one hand, and the following of dietary constraints, on the other.
+Conversely, and contrary to the impression one might derive from long-standing societal debates regarding the construction of mosques and legislation on the veil (Bowen 2007), French-born Muslims are not strongly differentiated from native French by their higher propensity to wear visible religious signs or attend religious service.
+Second, the second generation's degree of difference from their native counterparts is heterogeneous across subgroups, which directly relates to the different baseline religiosity levels among the native French population documented in figure 5.
+Respondents from the socially dependent subgroups are consistently farther away from native religiosity levels than Muslims in other groups.
 Likewise, respondents in the urban middle class and beyond experience higher levels of departure from native levels of religiosity.
 In other words, the religiosity differential is polarized between Muslim subgroups at the opposite end of the social spectrum.
-This finding complements existing ethnographic work on the lives of socially disadvantaged second generation Muslims (Lepoutre 1997, Kepel 2012a, Marlière 2008), as well as emerging qualitative work on the subjective experience of cultural difference among the the new Muslim middle class, and the challenges associated with reconciling class and religious identities (Drouhot 2020a, Waldring 2018).
-A similar graph for foreign-born (first generation) Muslims shows very similar results15, albeit with less heterogeneity across clusters.
+This finding complements existing ethnographic work on the lives of socially disadvantaged second-generation Muslims (Lepoutre 1997; Marlière 2008; Kepel 2012a), as well as emerging qualitative work on the subjective experience of cultural difference among the new Muslim middle class and the challenges associated with reconciling class and religious identities (Waldring 2018; Drouhot 2020a).
+A similar graph for foreign-born (first-generation) Muslims shows very similar results, albeit with less heterogeneity across clusters.
+15

-To sum up, results from fuzzy clustering and probabilistic assignment (ISCA step 1 and 2) show that there exists four native subgroups at the intersection of major sociodemographic variables that are known to shape religiosity and broader structural patterns of variation within French society.
-Accordingly, and despite an overall cultural consensus in the population around low religiosity, these subgroups nevertheless differ in religiosity - the key outcome of interest in this study.
-Probabilistic assignment of Muslim respondents to a socially proximate subgroup shows considerable sociodemographic heterogeneity across immigrant generations, which in turn is associated with different magnitude in the religiosity differential - with second-generation Muslims in the urban middle class and socially dependents subgroups being especially more religious than natives across all religiosity dimensions.
-In spite of this variation, the second generation as a whole tends to be more religious than French natives in terms of subjective religiosity and following religiously imposed dietary constraints, but much less so in terms of religious attendance and the wearing of conspicuous religious signs.
-In the next section, we test our five hypotheses and focus on separately modelling subjective religiosity and the following of dietary constraints as the two main sources of the aggregate differential in religiosity.
+To sum up, results from fuzzy clustering and probabilistic assignment (ISCA steps 1 and 2) show that there exist four native subgroups at the intersection of major sociodemographic variables that are known to shape religiosity and broader structural patterns of variation within French society.
+Accordingly, and despite an overall cultural consensus in the population around low religiosity, these subgroups nevertheless differ in religiosity-the key outcome of interest in this study.
+Probabilistic assignment of Muslim respondents to a socially proximate subgroup shows considerable sociodemographic heterogeneity across immigrant generations, which in turn is associated with different magnitudes in the religiosity differential, with second-generation Muslims in the urban middle class and socially dependent subgroups being especially more religious than natives across all religiosity dimensions.
+In spite of this variation, the second generation as a whole tends to be more religious than French natives in terms of subjective religiosity and following religiously imposed dietary constraints but much less so in terms of religious attendance and the wearing of conspicuous religious signs.

-15 These results are not shown here due to space constraints but are available upon request.
+$^{^{15}}$ These results are not shown here because of space constraints but are available on request.